open/close all folders

 There are different measurement systems between games.There is historical precedence for it.
 A Fix-It Felix Jr. foot isn't the same as a Hero's Duty foot.
 That's why Calhoun can be six feet tall and be taller than the nine-foot tall Ralph.

-I got a theory on how the Big Bad got into Sugar Rush and did what they did.As soon as Turbo saw the "Out of Order" sign on Roadblasters, he sped-on out to Game Center Station where he hit Tapper, and knock out a Foot Soldier from the Teenage Mutant Ninja Turtles Arcade game for a costume but kept himself to Game Center Station.
-He kept a watch on any new possible game including his own game — but mostly he just saw new non-Racing games — until 1997, when Sugar Rush come in.
-He was annoyed by Princess Vanellope von Schweetz and wanted her out of her way.
-So he using his Foot Solider costume, he knocked out a few people for a disguise — and took the name of Carol Candy, and enter Sugar Rush game.
+I got a theory on how the Big Bad got into Sugar Rush and did what they did.As soon as Turbo saw the "Out of Order" sign on Roadblasters, he sped-on out to Game Center Station, where he hit Tapper, and knocked out a Foot Soldier from the Teenage Mutant Ninja Turtles Arcade game for a costume, but kept himself to Game Center Station.
+He kept a watch on any new possible game, including his own game — but mostly he just saw new non-Racing games — until 1997, when Sugar Rush come in.
+He was annoyed by Princess Vanellope von Schweetz and wanted her out of his way.
+So he, using his Foot Solider costume, knocked out a few people for a disguise — and took the name of Carol Candy, and entered Sugar Rush game.
 Princess Vanellope started to get a crush on the new arrival and Turbo/Mr. Candy used it to his full advantage.
-By the end of the 1997, via hints from the Princess, Turbo/Mr. Candy was able to find the code box for Sugar Rush and the code need to unlock the game — allowing him to become King Candy and reprogrammed the memories of the other racer and make them think Vanellope von Schweetz is a Glitch.
+By the end of 1997, via hints from the Princess, Turbo/Mr. Candy was able to find the code box for Sugar Rush and the code need to unlock the game — allowing him to become King Candy and reprogrammed the memories of the other racer and make them think Vanellope von Schweetz is a Glitch.

 Encom owns Tobikomi.Who knows?
 Maybe in the 80's Kevin Flynn purchases it and decides to make his own version of Donkey Kong thus creating the Fix-It Felix series.